 Grind to a semi fine powder and add to the mango pieces.

-Also add 200 grams rock salt (1 cup).
-You can even use sea salt crystals or himalayan pink salt.
+Add rock salt.
+You can even use sea salt crystals or Himalayan pink salt.
 Use salt which is non iodized.
-If using sea salt crystals, then powder in a mixie and then add.
+If using sea salt crystals, then powder in a mixer and then add.

 Mix very well with a large spoon.

-Now add 500 ml sesame oil/gingelly oil (2 cups).
+Now, add sesame oil or gingelly oil.
 Use cold pressed sesame oil (kachchi ghani) and not refined sesame oil.

-You can also keep in sunlight for a few hours on these 4 to 5 days.
-Alternatively you can even add the mango mixture in a glass or ceramic jar.
+You can also keep in sunlight for a few hours on 4 to 5 days.
+Alternatively, you can even add the mango mixture in a glass or ceramic jar.

 On the fourth or fifth day, you will see oil floating on top of the pickle and the mango pieces would have already softened.
 Mix again with a clean spoon.